BlaZe-BI/Power-BI-Projects/E-commerce Sales/README.md

 ## 🎓 What This Project Demonstrates
 - Data modeling and DAX proficiency
 - Visual storytelling
-- Dashboard UX using slicers, tooltips
+- Dashboard design UX using slicers, tooltips, bookmarks

 ---